Monetization and business models

 Be sure to make it clear to the customer (in the app's description and from within the app) how your trial version works and how long they can use the free trial.

 For more about trial versions, see:

 Whether your app is free or not, you can sell content, other apps, or new app functionality (such as unlocking the next level of a game) from right within the app.
-You can place the options to make in-app purchases wherever it's convenient for your customers.
-Windows 8.1 adds support for consumable in-app purchases—items that can be purchased, used up, and then purchased again if desired—in addition to durable in-app purchases (which cannot be used up and repurchased).
+You can place the options to buy in-app products wherever it's convenient for your customers.
+Windows 8.1 adds support for consumable in-app products—items that can be purchased, used up, and then purchased again if desired—in addition to durable in-app products (which cannot be used up and repurchased).

 Make sure you design your app in such a way that the features you want to sell are separate from the core experience.
 The app should maintain basic functionality, even if the customer does not make an extra purchase.
 For example, a note-taking app that asks your customer to pay extra for the ability to save notes won't be popular.
 Charging for features that are available at no cost in similar apps can also limit sales of your app.
 Make sure that your features are clearly worth the additional charge relative to the competition.

 Including ads in your app is another way to make money.
-Make sure to follow the App certification requirements for the Windows Store when designing where you place ads.
+Make sure to follow the Windows and Windows Phone Store Policies when designing where you place ads.
 See Advertising guidelines for more recommendations on how to display ads in your app.

 There are many additional ways for apps to make money aside from the options provided by the Windows Store.
 You can use a third-party transaction provider, or benefit from ties to other lines of business, as long as the transactions comply with the App Developer Agreement.
 For example, if you have a transaction platform that integrates into a CRM system, you can use that in your app to keep track of your subscribers.

 You can offer your app for free, or you can pick a price that Windows Store users must pay to acquire your app.
 If you sell your app, you must choose a price tier, which sets the sales price in all the countries where you choose to distribute your app.